Dajbych.net

 Regular Expressions

 Regular expressions provide a powerful, flexible, and efficient technique for string processing.
-When you need to pick up something from the string, think seriously about regular expression use.
-There is quite a complex theory around it, but it is worth to learn it.
+When you need to extract something from a string, consider using regular expressions.
+Although the theory behind them is quite complex, it is worth learning.
 The .NET implementation is compatible with Perl 5 and supports right-to-left matching and on-the-fly compilation.

 1st XML processing

-The XmlDocument class in the System.Xml namespace provides XML document parsing and browsing.
-It offers XPath language for data extraction.
+The XmlDocument class in the System.Xml namespace provides functionality for parsing and browsing XML documents.
+It supports the XPath language for data extraction.

 HttpUtility

-The HttpUtility is very important static class used for encoding and decoding URL arguments when processing web requests.
-Specially one method is extremely useful – the HtmlDecode method, which replaces HTML entities with equivalent Unicode characters.
+The HttpUtility class is a very important static class used for encoding and decoding URL arguments when processing web requests.
+One particularly useful method is HtmlDecode, which replaces HTML entities with their equivalent Unicode characters.

 String Builder

-Don’t even thing about concatenating several strings in the loop other than via the StringBuilder class.
-It uses char arrays internally and is extremely optimized.
-Of course, writing strings directly to the stream when possible, avoids high memory consumption.
+Don’t even think about concatenating several strings in a loop without using the StringBuilder class.
+It uses character arrays internally and is extremely optimized.
+Of course, writing strings directly to the stream when possible avoids high memory consumption.

 .NET 2.0